 Remember that it is God’s power that will change you, not your power, and all you need to do is to cooperate with this divine power by opening yourself and offering yourself.

-I hope that you will be able to meditate deeply, and feel rejuvenated afterwards.
+I hope that you will be able to meditate deeply and feel rejuvenated afterward.